hendrikniemann/graphql-style-guide/README.md

 # GraphQL Schema Style Guide

 This schema style guide summarizes how we design the GraphQL schema at _Kiron Open Higher Education_.
-These principles are derived from our experience of running a GraphQL API for our single page web app over the last two years and and inspired by various people in the community.
+These principles are derived from our experience of running a GraphQL API over the last two years and inspired by the previous work of various people in the community.

+This guide starts at a very high level and then tries to be more specific in how to achieve the overarching principles in the implementation.

 ## Philosophy

 At Kiron we use GraphQL to create flexible interfaces that enable us to build better products.
-We want to build APIs that are intuitive to use and the consumer's user experience is our highest property.
+Our software design evolves around the GraphQL schema.
+We want to build APIs that are intuitive to use and the API consumer's user experience is our highest value.

 To achieve this we apply the following overarching principles: